AurelWeinhold/nvim/readme.md

    to generate the helptags (`:help helptags`).
 This will enable you to look through the help pages of the plugins.

+Before using neovim make sure you have set the environmental variable `$XDG_CACHE_HOME`.

 ## Colors
 - [Gruvbox-Material](https://github.com/sainnhe/gruvbox-material)